- Information collection

-The WA Police Force may also disclose de-identified data to research bodies where we identify an agency or community benefit.
+WA Police Force may also disclose de-identified data to research bodies where we identify an agency or community benefit.
 This process is managed strictly by our Academic Research Administration Unit.

-- visitor's server address;
+- Visitor's server address

-- date and time of visit to the site;
+- Date and time of visit to the site

-- frequency of which pages are accessed and documents downloaded;
+- Frequency of which pages are accessed and documents downloaded

-- type of platform and browser used.
+- Type of platform and browser used.

-The WA Police Force records the details of any email sent using our website contact page, including your server IP address.
+WA Police Force record the details of any email sent using our website contact page, including your server IP address.
 All reasonable steps are taken to protect personal information you provide to us through this avenue from unauthorised access or improper use.
 These steps provide a high level of protection within the limits of available technology.

-Should you not wish the alleged breach of compliance to be dealt with internally by the WA Police Force, you may refer your complaint to the WA Ombudsman.
+Should you not wish the alleged breach of compliance to be dealt with internally by WA Police Force, you may refer your complaint to the WA Ombudsman.